 For He said to him, “Come out of the man, unclean spirit!”
 Then He asked him, “What is your name?”

 And he answered, saying, “My name is Legion; for we are many.”
-Also he begged Him earnestly that He would not send them out of the country.
+Also, he begged Him earnestly that He would not send them out of the country.

 “Now a large herd of swine was feeding there near the mountains.
-So all the demons begged Him, saying, “Send us to the swine, that we may enter them.”
+So, all the demons begged Him, saying, “Send us to the swine, that we may enter them.”
 And at once Jesus gave them permission.
-Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea, and drowned in the sea.
+Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea and drowned in the sea.

 “So those who fed the swine fled, and they told it in the city and in the country.
 And they went out to see what it was that had happened.”